develmaycare/python-scripttease/docs/source/introduction.rst

 An *overlay* is a set of command meta functions that define the capabilities of a specific operating system.

 .. note::
-    At present, the only fully defined overlay is for Ubuntu.
+    At present, the only fully defined overlays are for Cent OS and Ubuntu.

 See :ref:`topics-overlays`.